manishrps/mslearn-ai900/instructions/LabIntro.md

 > pip install ipython jupyter matplotlib pillow requests azure-cognitiveservices-vision-computervision azure-cognitiveservices-vision-customvision azure-cognitiveservices-vision-face azure-cognitiveservices-language-textanalytics azure.cognitiveservices.speech azure_ai_formrecognizer

+3.After running the above command, Run the below command also.

+>pip install playsound

 ### Visual Studio Code
 1. If you do not have Visual Studio Code already, [download it here]](https://code.visualstudio.com/Download).
 After installation, start Visual Studio Code and on the Extensions tab (CTRL+SHIFT+X), search for and install the **Python** extension from Microsoft.